Apillon/apillon-services/modules/apillon-api/docs/apillon-api.md

 Those permission could be assigned to API key for every attached service (storage (CRUST), authentication(KILT), ...)

-If request is made with API key, which lacks permission for called endpoint, following error can occour: \
+If request is made with API key, which lacks permission for called endpoint, following errors can occour:
 | Status | Message | Description
 |-|-|-
 |403|Insufficient permissins - missing `permission name` permission|API key lacks required permission for called service